 - sea salt

-- ½ cup rice milk (plus more if you wish to adjust the consistency of the dressing)
+- ½ cup plant milk add more if you wish to adjust the consistency of the dressing

 - juice from 1 lemon